tcdi/plrust/doc/architecture.md

 ## Trusted Language

-In order to create a [trusted](https://www.postgresql.org/docs/current/sql-createlanguage.html) language handler in Postgres we must restrict the functions compiled and executed by the language handler to the set of operations other code in Postgres has access to.
+In order to create a [trusted](https://www.postgresql.org/docs/current/sql-createlanguage.html) language handler in PostgreSQL we must restrict the functions compiled and executed by the language handler to the set of operations other code in PostgreSQL has access to.

-- No operations on Files except through the database itself
+- No operations on files except through the database itself
 - Limit access to the database to that of other procedural language functions
 - Limit access to system resources to those of a trusted language user function
-- It must be sound to allow any unprivileged database user to use the language ([postgresql.org](https://www.postgresql.org/docs/current/plperl-trusted.html))
+- It must be sound enough to allow any unprivileged database user to use the language ([postgresql.org](https://www.postgresql.org/docs/current/plperl-trusted.html))

 ## Rust

+While interpreted languages like Perl or Python execute in a runtime component, the Rust language must be compiled to a specific target.
+A target can be a shared object, binary, or wasm artifact.
+The operating system or host process executes the shard object (or binary) in a similar manner to C.  Rust provides support for unsafe memory operations through the use of the unsafe keyword.
+Code tagged in this manner indicates to the compiler that the code does not need to be checked for memory safety and the developer has ensured it safety.

 A target tuple describes a "platform" that can execute code.
 Rust uses rustc, which requires that code is ahead-of-time compiled in order to do code generation, so it requires a target tuple that defines the code object it must generate.
 A code object has a format (e.g. ELF or Windows PE) which an operating system supports, instructions (e.g. aarch64 or wasm) which a machine architecture supports, and calls to system interfaces to the operating system (such as via GNU `libc.so` or MacOS `libSystem.dylib`) which require holistic support.
 These code objects may be executables (which the system may initialize as a process) or libraries (which may be "linked", relocating code from them into the final executable at build time, or loading their code to call at runtime).
 Libraries used at build time are also called static libraries, objects, or archives.
 Libraries used at runtime are also called dynamic libraries or shared objects.